Trottero/dotnet-watch-attach/README.md

 ## Configuration

-Configuration is simple, you need two tasks: one to start watching and one terminate the watch task and then the `dotnet-watch-attach` debug configuration.
+Configuration is simple, since `0.2.0` you will only need a single task which defines a command that uses the `dotnet watch` command.
+This task is then used in the `dotnetwatchattach` debug configuration.
+For the `task` property, use the label for the earlier defined task.
 The `coreclr` attach task is fully configurable using the `args` property.
 A fully configured example can be found [here](https://github.com/Trottero/dotnet-watch-attach-sample)

 ```
 // launch.json